The influence of interest groups on democracy

 Iron triangle

-channelling over half a million dollars to members of the House Armed Services committee in the 2012 election cycle.
+channeling over half a million dollars to members of the House Armed Services Committee in the 2012 election cycle.
 In addition to this it came to light that they had provided $113,000 since 2009 to its chairman, Buck McKeon, who wrote an influential letter to the newly appointed Defense Secretary Chuck Hagel in 2013 reminding him of the commitment to continue funding the drone programme.

 Regulatory capture